zewa-bamuga/forktech/README.md

-# Service for the Department of Educational Programs
+# Terms of reference for the Forktech company

-A project for a fast api backend with react admin.

-An example project for fastapi backend with react admin.

 ## Run locally